-• Too many device attributes given
+Too many device attributes given

-Description: You have given too many attributes n a SPOOL command.

-Suggested Action: Issue a correct command.
+Message code 100.
+You have given too many attributes in a SPOOL command.
+Issue a correct command.
 Details depend on the attributes in use at your installation.

-• Too many fonts specified
+Too many fonts specified

-Description: You have specified more than one -SET_FONT in a SPOOL command.

-Suggested Action: retype the SPOOL command.
+Message code 102.
+You have specified more than one -SET_FONT in a SPOOL command.
+Retype the SPOOL command.

-• Too many MAP commands.
+Too many MAP commands.
 The maximum is 64

-Description: You have specified too many MAP commands in an environment file.

-Suggested Action: Reconsider environment file.
+Message code 103.
+You have specified too many MAP commands in an environment file.
+Reconsider environment file.